-Each of the areas led to internal management and operational reviews, as well as (where relevant) regulatory campaigns by the Ranger Services team.
+Each of the areas led to internal management and operational reviews, as well as (where relevant) regulatory campaigns.

-It should be noted that the number of formal complaints being received is in noticeable decline, in contrast to increasing visitation numbers..
+It should be noted that the number of formal complaints being received is in noticeable decline, in contrast to increasing visitation numbers.